Valerie Bowman

-Valerie Bowman is an author of historical romance novels, and specifically Regency romance novels.
+Valerie Bowman is an author of historical romance novels, specifically Regency romance as well as contemporary romance novels.

 Bowman's first book, Secrets of a Wedding Night, was nominated for a Best First Historical Romance Award from RT Book Reviews.
 The Unexpected Duchess, the first book in Bowman's Playful Brides series, received a starred review from Kirkus Reviews.

 In 2014 Bowman appeared in Season 6 of the reality television show Say Yes to the Dress: Atlanta.